fbpx Skip to Content

 I dated.
 I left my teeny tiny comfort zone and went on adventures.
 I started striking up conversations with neighbors and people in the grocery store.

-I was officially done hiding from people, and I was finally, after 27 years, starting to believe my worth as a child of God.
+I was officially done hiding from people, and I was finally, after 27 years, for the first time I can say with confidence, starting to believe my worth as a child of God.

 Until that year, I had no idea that God would care about my weight loss journey.